Repairing DoS Vulnerability of Real-World Regexes: Overview

-{\flushleft\bf Generating templates.} \tool{} generates {\it templates}, which are regular expressions containing {\em holes}.
-Informally, a hole $\hole{}$ is a placeholder that is to be replaced with some concrete regular expression. \tool{} starts with the initial template set to be the input regular expression $\any^*\any^*=\any^*$.
-Since the regular expression is vulnerable and does not satisfy the \ltp{}, \tool{} replaces the subexpressions with holes and expands the holes by replacing it with templates such as $\hole\hole$, $\hole | \hole$, $\hole^*$, $(\text{?=}\hole)$, and $\backslash i$, iteratively.
-After some iterations, we get a template $\hole_0^*\hole_1^*=\any^*$.
+{\flushleft\bf Generating templates.} \tool{} generates {\it templates}, which are regexes containing {\em holes}.
+Informally, a hole $\hole{}$ is a placeholder that is to be replaced with some concrete regex. \tool{} starts with the initial template set to be the input regex \texttt{<($\any^*$)$_1$>$\any^*$</$\backslash$1>}.
+Since the regex is vulnerable and does not satisfy the \ltp{} condition, \tool{} replaces the subexpressions with holes and expands the holes by replacing them with templates such as $\hole\hole$, $\hole | \hole$, $\hole^*$, $(\text{?=}\hole)$, and $\backslash i$.
+After some iterations, we get the template \texttt{<($\hole{}_1^*$)$_1$>$\hole{}_2^*$</$\backslash$1>}.

-{\flushleft\bf Pruning by approximations.} In this step, \tool{} prunes templates that cannot reach the solution.
-For this purpose, \tool{} approximates a template by replacing holes in the template with a regular expression that accepts any string, i.e., $\any^*$, or rejects any string, i.e., a failure $\emptyset$.
-The approximations are used to efficiently detect when there is no way to instantiate the template to reach a regular expression that is consistent with the examples, and such a template gets pruned.
-From the template $\hole_0^*\hole_1^*=\any^*$, \tool{} generates the regular expressions $(\any^*)^*(\any^*)^*=\any^*$ and $\emptyset^*\emptyset^*=\any^*$ as the over- and under-approximations, respectively.
-In this case, $(\any^*)^*(\any^*)^*=\any^*$ accepts all positive examples and $\emptyset^*\emptyset^*=\any^*$ rejects all negative examples.
-Thus, \tool{} does not prune this template and continues to explore the solution with the template.

-{\flushleft\bf Searching assignments.} Next, \tool{} checks whether the template can be instantiate to a regular expression that satisfies the required properties by replacing its holes with some set of characters.
-For this purpose, \tool{} generates two types of constraints, one for ensuring that the regular expression is consistent with the examples, and the other for ensuring that the regular expression satisfies the \ltp{}.
-Then, \tool{} solves the constraint using a Satisfiability Modulo Theories (SMT) solver.
-If the constraint is satisfiable, then we obtain the repaired regular expression from the solution.
-Otherwise, \tool{} backtracks to continue the exploring more templates.
+{\flushleft\bf Searching assignments.} Next, \tool{} checks if the template can be instantiated to a regex that satisfies the required conditions by replacing its holes with some sets of characters.
+For this, \tool{} generates two types of constraints: {\em consistency-with-examples constraint} that ensures that the regex is consistent with the examples, and {\em linear-time constraint} that asserts \ltp{}. \tool{} looks for a regex that satisfies the constraints by using an SMT solver.
+If the constraints are unsatisfiable, then \tool{} backtracks to explore more templates.
+We give the details of the constraint generation in Section \ref{subsec:overview}. \tool{} also performs {\em template pruning} to filter out templates that can be efficiently detected impossible to be instantiated to a regex that is consistent with the examples.
+The details are presented in Section \ref{subsec:overview}.